elucian/bee/syntax/standard.md

 **File IO**

-Other functions in system.io
+Other rules in system.io

-|Function | Purpose
+|rule | Purpose
 |---------|------------------------------------------
 | exist   | Check if file exist on disk
-| open    | Open a file for read or write
+| open    | Open a file for read or print
 | close   | Close a file after using it
 | erase   | Remove a file from disk
 | scrub   | Remove all files from directory
 | clean   | Remove all files and folders /recursive
-| make    | Make a directory
+| alter    | Make a directory
 | remove  | Remove a directory
 | list    | Read a list of files and folders from directory
 | folder  | Current working folder name